8 min read Sep 05, 2024

 2024: Is it a Buyer’s or Seller’s Market?

-Listings of new constructions, baby boomers looking to downsize, and desperate home sellers will flood the market in 2024.
-The properties for sale in New Hampshire will increase.
-So, whether you are looking for a condo in Concord or seeking to live in a co-op in Portsmouth, you will find your dream home next spring.
+So, whether you are looking for a condo in Concord or a co-op in Portsmouth, you will find your dream home in the coming months.

 Find Your New Home With Houzeo